Criminal Justice (BS)

 1

 Students may choose to follow a specific concentration within the major.
-We currently offer the following optional concentrations: environmental regulation and justice track, law enforcement, law and justice, and corrections.
+We currently offer the following optional concentrations: environmental justice and regulation; law enforcement; law and justice; and corrections.
 Concentrations will appear on the student's transcript.
-The requirements for these concentrations are below.
+The requirements for these concentrations are shown below.

 Criminal Justice Electives